 Jedson lap steel

 - Red, fitted with an EMG-H pickup.
-Open Em chord tuning (E B E G B E) for High Hopes.
+Open Em chord tuning (E B E G B E) for High Hopes and One of these Days.

 Fender Deluxe lap steel (blonde)